-We aim to develop self discipline, self respect and self esteem and to cultivate an attitude to work hard for as high a standard of achievement as is possible.
+Throughout this policy we actively promote the Christian values of respect, friendship, tolerance and forgiveness to cultivate an attitude to work hard for as high a standard of achievement as is possible.

 The family atmosphere of this school is of paramount importance.
 The values, standards and attitudes we expect are made clear to the children by example and through discussion.
 The staff take great care to work positively together to make the school a happy and safe environment for all children.

 “So in everything, do to others what you would have them do to you” (Matthew 7:12)